Gliptal/sumo-integrator/doc/README.md

 ### OUTPUT-SETS

-**SCOPE** - This functionality test ensures that data about SUMO-driven vehicles can be correctly obtained from the SUMO process.
+**SCOPE** - This functionality test ensures that data about SUMO-driven vehicles can be correctly obtained from the SUMO process, using the sets facilities provided by the library.

 **SETUP** - The network is formed by a single two-lane road looped in the shape of a rectangle (dimensioned at 100m x 200m).
 The SUMO vehicle (yellow car) spawns  adjacent to the North-West corner of the loop.